hasura/graphql-engine/community/sample-apps/vuejs-auth0-graphql/app/README.md

 ## Create Auth0 Rule

-Everytime user signs up via Auth0, we need to sync that user into our postgres database.
+Everytime a user signs up via Auth0, we need to sync that user into our postgres database.
 This is done using Auth0 rules.

+### Add an Auth0 rule configuration value
+Go to https://manage.auth0.com/dashboard/us/your-auth0-app/rules and add a configuration value to the `Settings` section.

+* Key: `x-hasura-admin-secret`
+* Value: your admin secret

+## Create the Auth0 rule
 Create a Rule and insert the following code:

 ```
 function (user, context, callback) {